Skip to main content

 HIPAA’s Jurisdictional Boundaries

 HIPAA’s purview is strictly defined.
 It governs “covered entities” and their “business associates.”
 A wellness program falls under HIPAA’s jurisdiction if it is part of a group health plan, which is a covered entity.
-In such cases, the collected becomes PHI.
+In such cases, the individually identifiable health information collected becomes PHI.
 The HIPAA Privacy Rule then restricts how this PHI can be used and disclosed.
 The Security Rule mandates specific administrative, physical, and technical safeguards to protect electronic PHI.

 These provisions require the plan sponsor to implement adequate safeguards, limit the use and disclosure of PHI to the minimum necessary for plan administration, and prevent the use of PHI for employment-related actions.
 This “firewall” is a critical component of HIPAA compliance in the context of employer-sponsored wellness programs.